 - CPS typically gets involved if you or your baby has tested positive for drugs.

-Adoption Myth #3: You don’t have the right to an attorney.
+Myth #3: You don’t have the right to your own attorney

-You absolutely should work with an attorney on your adoption as soon as possible!
-Every state has adoption laws that say a birth mother is entitled to an attorney if she wants one.
+You absolutely should work with an attorney when giving a baby up for adoption.
+Nearly every state has adoption laws that say a birth mother is entitled to an attorney if she wants one and at no cost to her.
 Here’s what you need to know: